ibm-cloud-docs/cloud-databases/howto-allowlists.md

 {{site.data.keyword.attribute-definition-list}}

 # Allowlisting
 {: #allowlisting}

 {{site.data.keyword.databases-for}} now supports context-based restrictions, which give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
 Access to {{site.data.keyword.databases-for}} resources can be controlled with context-based restrictions and identity and access management (IAM) policies.
 Context-based restrictions check that an access request comes from an allowed context that you configure.
 Since both IAM access and context-based restrictions enforce access, context-based restrictions offer protection even in the face of compromised or mismanaged credentials.
-For more information, see [Protecting Cloud Databases resources with context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr).{: .tip}
+For more information, see [Protecting {{site.data.keyword.databases-for}} resources with context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr).{: .tip}

 To restrict access to your databases, allowlist specific IP addresses or ranges of IP addresses on your deployment.